-For over five decades, Colombia was wracked by a civil war fought on multiple fronts between government forces, rebel paramilitary groups and drug-trafficking cartels.
-The vicious, ongoing fighting left millions of people killed, injured, disappeared or displaced—many of them children.
+For over five decades, Colombia was wracked by a civil war.
+The vicious, ongoing fighting left millions of people killed, injured, missing or displaced—many of them children.

 The Colombian government estimates that 3.6 million people have been displaced since 2000; 75 per cent are women and children, many of whom now live in shanty towns around major cities and have little access to medical care, education, safe water and basic health services.

-One-third of all Colombian children are anaemic, and approximately 13 per cent of children under five years old suffer growth stunting caused by chronic malnutrition.
-Almost one in 10 children between the ages of five and 14 are involved in child labour, which can interfere with their ability to attend school and expose them to dangerous situations.
+One-third of all Colombian children suffer from anaemia, and approximately 13 per cent of children under five years old suffer growth stunting caused by chronic malnutrition.
+Around four per cent of children between the ages of five and 14 are involved in child labour, which can interfere with their ability to attend school and expose them to dangerous situations.

 Across the country, local churches continue to support and encourage children and their families, reaching out to those in need.
 With support from Compassion and generous sponsors, these local churches work to release children from poverty in Jesus’ name.